-The rules regarding registration are set out in detail in the Admission Policy and are available on the Unisa website.
+The rules regarding registration are informed by the Admissions Policy of Unisa and are available on the Unisa website.
 Specifically, the following rules are highlighted:

-- 9.1 The online registration form - 9.1.1 A student must complete a registration form for each academic year, in terms of which he or she commits himself or herself to all the rules of the university. - 9.1.2 The content of the registration form is the basis of the student's contract with the university. - 9.1.3 It is the student's responsibility to inform the university online via myUnisa, of any change(s) to personal data contained on the registration form, notably, address change, change in telephone numbers, etc. - 9.1.4 It is the student's responsibility to inform the university via email (enquire@unisa.ac.za) of any name, ID and/or passport number change by submitting official substantiating documentation. - 9.1.5 It is the responsibility of the student to submit his or her modules for registration before the closing date.
+9.1 The online registration form:

+- A student must submit an online registration form for each academic year, in terms of which he or she commits himself or herself to all the rules and regulations of the university. - The content of the registration form is the basis of the student's contract with the university. - It is the student's responsibility to inform the university online, via myUnisa, of any change(s) to personal data contained on the registration form, notably, address change, change in telephone numbers, etc. - It is the student's responsibility to inform the university via e-mail (enquire@unisa.ac.za) of any name, ID and/or passport number change by submitting official substantiating documentation. - It is the responsibility of the student to submit his or her modules for registration before the closing date.
 The minimum prescribed fee for all modules submitted for registration must be paid by the closing date for registration payment.
-No late registrations and/or payments are accepted for any reason. - 9.1.6 Application for registration without the minimum payment will be removed from the registration system after the closing date for payments.
-A new registration will have to be submitted when intending to register in the next registration period. - 9.1.7 It is the responsibility of the student to resubmit a revised registration online which will override any previous submissions in the current registration period when the student cannot pay the full initial minimum fees before the closing date.
+No late registrations and/or payments are accepted for any reason. - It is the responsibility of the student to register according to the college, qualification and module rules.
+Any registrations received not complying with these rules will not be accepted or processed. - Provisional registration (TP) without the minimum payment will be removed from the registration system after the closing date for payments.
+A new registration will have to be submitted when intending to register in the next registration period. - It is the responsibility of the student to resubmit a revised registration online which will override any previous submissions in the current registration period when the student cannot pay the full initial minimum fees before the closing date. - In the event that a student is admitted to a supplementary/special/additional examination opportunity, the student is required to register for the module in the subsequent academic year/semester.
+Any such registered modules will be cancelled and the fees credited, if passed.
+Students who failed said examination will not be granted permission to re-register these modules after the closing date of registration.